wp-plugins/webphysiology-portfolio/readme.txt

 = How can I get support? =

 My intention, at a minimum, is to maintain this plugin such that it is defect free.
 For more info visit our <a href="http://webphysiology.com/plugins/webphysiology-portfolio-plugin/">WEBphysiology Portfolio plugin page</a>.

+= I get a "File Not Found" error when I try and install from WordPress plugin area

+This happens on occasion.
+Running the install a second time typically results in a successful install.

 == Screenshots ==